jatinchowdhury18/RTNeural/README.md

 to ensure optimal performance.
 For more information see the [benchmark results](https://github.com/jatinchowdhury18/RTNeural/actions?query=workflow%3ABench).

-RTNeural also has experimental support for Apple's [`Accelerate`](https://developer.apple.com/documentation/accelerate) framework (`-DRTNEURAL_ACCELERATE=ON`).
-Please note that the `Accelerate` backend can only be used when compiling for Apple devices, and does not currently support defining [compile-time inferencing engines](#compile-time-api).

 Note that you must abide by the licensing rules of whichever backend library you choose.

 ### Other configuration flags